-If you think that the visa application has not been considered in the light of all facts of the case or that Immigration New Zealand has not correctly applied the visa issuance policies, book your slot for a 100% free consultation with one of our licensed immigration experts from NZ Immigration Help to discuss your case and explore your best option to turn the decision around.
+If you think that the visa application has not been considered in the light of all facts of the case or that Immigration New Zealand has not correctly applied the visa issuance policies, book your slot for a consultation with one of our licensed immigration experts from NZ Immigration Help to discuss your case and explore your best option to turn the decision around.

 How complex is it to lodge an Immigration Appeal?

 Immigration Appeal made with the IPT is your last chance at reviving your immigration application, work with an expert to maximise your chances of success.
 We, at NZ Immigration Help, have helped a lot of our clients receive favourable responses to their immigration appeals with the IPT.
-Book your 100% free consultation slot now to discuss your case.
+Book your consultation slot now to discuss your case.